 Oh…and you don’t have to buy a Kindle to read Kindle books.
 Amazon actually has a free Kindle software you can install on your computer or phone, and you can access and read all the Kindle books you buy – Kindle books are way cheaper than physical books.
 And you can even find books that are under $1 or free through the Kindle Unlimited Plan.

 Alright, so you may be wondering what I do after I’m done.
 Well, I don’t rush into stretching.
-I let my body slow down on its own for up to 10 minutes before doing any stretching.
+I let my body slow down on its own for a few minutes (10-15) before doing any stretching.

 I also love using my acupressure mat to relax when I get home, after the shower.
-So it really depends on the workout, I’d either stretch, foam roll or use the acupressure mat a way to slow down and recover.
+So it really depends on the workout, I’d either foam roll or use the acupressure mat as way to slow down and recover.
 I’d add some stretching before bed.
 I just get better results when I do it later on in the day vs right after the workout.

 When it comes to nutrition, I keep it super simple.

 I don’t buy any packaged foods.
-The only packaged food I bought recently was a box of cauliflower pizza crust from the organic store.
+The only packaged food I bought recently was a box of cauliflower pizza crust.
+One important rule I always follow is…

 I also have 1-2 go to places for dining out that I trust.
 They’re very transparent with their ingredients and they’re okay with making adjustments or substitutions.

-Overall, I make most of my meals.
+Overall, I make most of my meals at home.
 I keep things simple.
-I have the same breakfast (egg omelet with spinach and mushrooms) and my lunches and breakfasts all include some type of meat, vegetables, and healthy fats.
+I have the same breakfast (egg omelet with spinach and mushrooms).
+Lunch and dinner always include some type of meat, vegetables, and healthy fats.
 My go-to sources of carbohydrates are sweet potatoes and brown rice.

 The key to being consistent with eating healthy is to keep things as simple as possible.
 Don’t complicate your meals.
-Every now and then I pick some new recipe from Pinterest for fun!
+Every now and then I pick some new recipes from Pinterest for fun!
 But 80% of the time, I have about 4 go-to meals that I recycle.

 When it comes to other supplements, I’m currently taking spirulina, vitamin C, magnesium, and cod liver oil as well as ashwagandha.
 To make it super simple, I take them all at once in the morning.
 I also take probiotics on and off throughout the year.

-I know it may sound like I’m doing a lot but it’s all about being disciplined.
+I know it may sound like I’m doing a lot but it’s all about being disciplined:

 Personally, health is my number one priority.
 When I was living with chronic pain, every area of my life suffered.
 If you don’t take care of your health, you’ll have no energy to function at your best level.
 Discipline will help you stay consistent and build strong healthy habits you can rely on.

-My workouts are part of my life.
+Working out is part of my life.
 The way I eat is a lifestyle.
 I don’t know any other way.